Nullkraft/PCB_Trace_Lengths/README.md

 - To compare the lengths of two or more lines, continue connecting another set of line sections.
 Upon saving your changes, the app will report the lengths of as many line sections as you have selected.
 - If no selections are made or cleared, and you attempt to save the file repeatedly, the output will remain unchanged.
 The program only updates the line lengths if there are changes to the selections.
 - To exit the program, press Ctrl-C.

----
-When the program starts it will be waiting.

-In gEDA's PCB design software you shift-click to select multiple connected traces.
-To compare the lengths of 2 or more lines, continue connecting another set of line sections.
-Upon saving your changes the app will report the lengths of as many line sections as you have.

-To exit the program press Ctrl-C

 **None of the traces have been selected**
 ![None of the traces have been selected](./images/pwrsupvwi_no_select.png)